LimePay/docs/NodeSDK/SDK-documentation.md

 ---
 `signerWalletConfig` is the wallet configuration of a wallet that is marked as `signer` in the Escrow contract.
-You can find more information of the properties of the `signerWalletConfig` [here](https://github.com/LimePay/docs/blob/latest/2.%20Processing-Payments.md#51-wallet-configurations).
+You can find more information of the different kinds of wallet configurations [here](#wallet-configurations).

 `relayedPaymentData` is object with the following properties: